- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 Box 17 Cost of goods bought for resale or goods used

-- Mouthwash, toothpaste, flosses and brushes.
+- Mouthwash, toothpaste, floss and brushes.

 - Filling materials.